hilfig3r/ok/README.md

 # Cyclone Games
 Hello this is my brand new website where Games are going in I made a google website go check it out <link>https://sites.google.com/view/totalgamess/home</link>
-<br>Also thanks to Bigfoot9999 and smileman52 for helping me get started and for doing almost everything.
-Im still trying to learn.
+<br>Thanks to the people helping me on my repo
 <br>The Website:
 <br><link>https://CycloneHacks.github.io</link>
 <br>Discord servers: